-At first the health benefits of cantaloupe may not seem as many as with other fruits.
-Coming in at a low 54 calories per cup, it provides 78% of vitamin C. Cantaloupes are “in-season” June – August.
+At first, the health benefits of cantaloupe may not seem as many as with other fruits.
+Coming in at a low 54 calories per cup, it provides 78% of vitamin C. Cantaloupes are “in-season” from June – August.

 Cantaloupes are members of the cucurbit family of plants (Cucurbitaceae).
 The cucurbit family of plants includes cucumbers, pumpkins, squashes, gourds as well as a long list of melons.
-Melons in the same plant family with cantaloupe include watermelon and honeydew melon, along with crenshaw, casaba, Persian, and canary melon.
-Many of the members of the cucurbit plant family easily cross-pollinate which results in many different hybrid melons in the marketplace that combine features of true cantaloupe with features of these other melons.
+Melons in the same plant family as cantaloupe include watermelon, honeydew melon, and Crenshaw, casaba, Persian, and canary melon.
+Many of the cucurbit plant family members easily cross-pollinate, resulting in many different hybrid melons in the marketplace that combine features of true cantaloupe with features of these other melons.

 Health Benefits of Cantaloupe – Nutrient Diversity

 Nutrient diversity is probably the most overlooked when discussing the health benefits of cantaloupe.
-Cantaloupes contain good potassium levels, and moderate levels for some of the B vitamins (B1, B3, B6, and folate) as well as vitamin K, magnesium, and fiber.
-When the edible seeds of the cantaloupe are eaten, an added benefit is a measurable amount of omega-3 fat in the form of alpha-linolenic acid.
+Cantaloupes contain good potassium levels and moderate levels of some of the B vitamins (B1, B3, B6, and folate) as well as vitamin K, magnesium, and fiber.
+When the edible seeds of the cantaloupe are consumed, an added benefit is a measurable amount of omega-3 fat in the form of alpha-linolenic acid.

 The cantaloupe contains more beta-carotene than alpha-carotene.
 But because it contains both, it also contains both of their derivatives, including lutein in the case of alpha-carotene and beta-cryptoxanthin and zeaxanthin in the case of beta-carotene.
 These carotenoid phytonutrients are joined by the flavonoid luteolin, antioxidant organic acids including ferulic and caffeic acid, and anti-inflammatory cucurbitacins, including cucurbitacin B and cucurbitacin E.